wcm-epicore-internship/errbs-vs-rrbs/README.md

 __Protocol:__
 1. Enzyme Digestion: Digest the genomic DNA with Msp1 enzyme targeting 5’CCGG3’ sequences.
 It is a Methylation insensitive digestive enzyme, meaning whether or not the CG is methylated, the Msp1 enzyme will cleave it.
-1.End repair, where Msp1 digested fragments have sticky ends, the 3’ terminal of the ends of the strands must be filled in.
+1. End repair, where Msp1 digested fragments have sticky ends, the 3’ terminal of the ends of the strands must be filled in.
 A tailing, the addition of an adenosine on both strands, necessary for adapter ligation.
 Then Ligate (close off) with methylated adaptors, so the flow cell can recognize the sequences.
 If they were not methylated, once treated with the bisulfate the C -> U and will no longer be recognized (and attach) to the flow cell.
 1. Size Selection/Reduced representation: Cut out a small section of the genome, 40-200 bp fragments (2.5 of the genome, but CpG rich).
 Avoids a lot of sequencing, while focusing on CpG rich regions that are more likely to cause changes in gene expression (CpG islands).